Yumei0422/lab-report-3-week-6/index.md

 ### Log in with alias name
-I then use the command 'ssh ieng6' to log onto the remote server with the simplified alias
+I then use the command `ssh ieng6`to log onto the remote server with the simplified alias
 ![Image](login.png)

 ### scp command using alias name
-I then use the command 'scp -r *.java *.md lib/ ieng6:markdown-parse'to copy files onto the remote server using just the alias ieng6
+I then use the command `scp -r *.java *.md lib/ ieng6:markdown-parse`to copy files onto the remote server using just the alias ieng6
 ![Image](scp.png)